GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 4. Spectra Plots

    We can also plot response spectra and GMPE sigma spectra (sigma versus spectral period).
-Note that a spectra computed from a recorded ground-motion and the corresponding ground-motions predicted by the considered GMPEs can be plotted (instead of iterating through the provided magnitudes and distances) by specifying the path to a ``.csv`` of the spectra using the ``obs_spectra`` variable (see the example spectra file in openquake.smt.tests.file_samples):
+Note that a spectra computed from a recorded ground-motion and the corresponding ground-motions predicted by the considered GMPEs can be plotted (instead of iterating through the provided magnitudes and distances) by specifying the path to a ``.csv`` of the spectra using the ``obs_spectra`` variable (see the example spectra file in openquake.smt.tests.file_samples, and the functions within openquake.smt.comparison for a more details):

     .. code-block:: ini